turanszkij/WickedEngine/Documentation/ScriptingAPI-Documentation.md

 - Component_CreateName(Entity entity) : NameComponent result  -- attach a name component to an entity.
 The returned NameComponent is associated with the entity and can be manipulated
 - Component_CreateLayer(Entity entity) : LayerComponent result  -- attach a layer component to an entity.
 The returned LayerComponent is associated with the entity and can be manipulated
 - Component_CreateTransform(Entity entity) : TransformComponent result  -- attach a transform component to an entity.
 The returned TransformComponent is associated with the entity and can be manipulated
+- Component_CreateLight(Entity entity) : LightComponent result  -- attach a light component to an entity.
+The returned LightComponent is associated with the entity and can be manipulated
 - Component_GetName(Entity entity) : NameComponent? result  -- query the name component of the entity (if exists)
 - Component_GetLayer(Entity entity) : LayerComponent? result  -- query the layer component of the entity (if exists)
 - Component_GetTransform(Entity entity) : TransformComponent? result  -- query the transform component of the entity (if exists)